-The taxinomy that has been choose by us.
+The taxonomy that has been choose by us.

-Thanks to three complete table also divided in three branch Note : See the annexe 2 to see the main branch presented without their leaf for more readability See the NGA-NZ for properly instructions about their leaf, the taxonomy being used as it is been , the rewrite here would have no interest except for the add we made of it.
+Thanks to three complete tables also divided in three branches Note : See the annexe 2 to see the main branch presented without their leaf for more readability See the NGA-NZ for properly instructions about their leaf, the taxonomy being used as it is been , the rewrite here would have no interest except for the add we made of it.

 Description of the main branch